Former Seattle Sonics Superstar Faces No Charges Following Self-Defense Gun Use

 A self-defense gun use case involving a six-time NBA all-star has been resolved favorably.

-Former Sonics star was released from custody after initially being arrested last week for discharging a firearm near the Mall.
+Former Seattle Sonics star Shawn Kemp was released from custody after initially being arrested last week for discharging a firearm near the Tacoma Mall.

 KIRO 7 reports: